|

 You can also add a small amount of nitrogen in early spring if you notice the leaves on your plants are light green, hardly growing, or if your soil is on the more sandy side.

-Overall, the best time to fertilize strawberry plants is towards the end of the season after harvest with a balanced fertilizer such as 20-20-20 Premium Fertilizer from Hoss Tools.
+Overall, the best time to fertilize strawberry plants is towards the end of the season after harvest with a balanced fertilizer such as Prebiotic Fertilizer from Agrigro.

-4.)
-Protect Your Strawberries from Birds and Pests
+How to Protect Strawberries from Birds and Pests?

 A common problem with many fruits is that the birds enjoy them before you do.
 So one of the best ways to protect your plants is with some sort of bird netting.